 How to save money for traveling

-Once you know how much money you need to save for vacation, how do you go about doing it?
+Once you know how much money you need to save for a vacation, how do you go about doing it?
 There are many simple ways to save money, all while still allowing yourself to enjoy the simple pleasures in life!

 Reduce unnecessary spending